By N. H. Gill

 At the other end of the spectrum are the skeptics who view globalization as a merely quantitative increase in economic trade between countries.
 These skeptics reject the view that the increase in inter-state traffic costs the nation-state any of its former authority and consider the nation-state as the preeminent actor in international relations.

 The prevailing opinion in South America seems to be that the process of globalization is increasing the challenges facing individual nations.
-As stated in the Comisión Estratégica de Reflexión of the Comunidad Sudamericana de Naciones, “En un período de reafirmación del Estado Nacional, la integración regional surge como un elemento indispensable de realización de nuestros proyectos nacionales de desarrollo.”
-To increase national capacity, local governments are reaching beyond state boundaries to form transnational alliances and integrate their regions.
+According to the so-called Strategic Committee of the Community of South American Nation, “en un período de reafirmación del Estado Nacional, la integración regional surge como un elemento indispensable de realización de nuestros proyectos nacionales de desarrollo.”
+As such, to increase national capacity, local governments are reaching beyond state boundaries to form transnational alliances and integrate their regions.

 The concept of integration is abstract in that it cannot be observed and measured the same way as for example, a rock can.
-In its most general use though, integration refers to the movement of units from a state of isolation towards unification.
-When applied to the Nation-State integration refers to “a process of large-scale territorial differentiation characterised by the progressive lowering of internal boundaries and the possible rising of new external boundaries.”
+In its most general use, integration refers to the movement of units from a state of isolation towards unification.
+When applied to the nation-state, integration refers to “a process of large-scale territorial differentiation characterised by the progressive lowering of internal boundaries and the possible rising of new external boundaries,” according to De Lombaerde and Van Langenhove.

 We will develop these ideas in the following sections where we will focus on contemporary international relations theories that can be used to analyze the process of regional integration in South America today.
 We will begin with definitions and a discussion of the regional integration theories of new and old regionalism, open and closed regionalism, globalization, 21st century Socialism, constructivism, and finally theories of realpolitik.